 Imagine you find a house for $600,000 in 2024.

-To buy this house, you need a down payment of $21,000 (assuming a 3.5% FHA loan).
-If the interest rate is 8%, your monthly payment for principal plus interest would be $4,088.
+To buy this house, you’ll need a $21,000 down payment (assuming a 3.5% FHA loan).
+If the interest rate is 7.6%, that gives us a monthly payment of $4,088 for principal and interest.

-Adding insurance, taxes, and PMI, approximately $1,527 more per month, your total monthly payment would be $4,248.50
+Adding insurance, taxes, and PMI, which are approximately $1,527 more per month, your total monthly payment would be $5,615.

 The same property now costs $680,000.
-You need a down payment of $23,800, but with a lower interest rate of 5%.
+You’ll need a $23,800 down payment, but with a lower interest rate of 5%.

-Adding insurance, taxes, and PMI, around $1,575 per month, your total monthly payment would be $5,099.
+Adding insurance, taxes, and PMI, which would be around $1,575 per month, your total monthly payment would be $5,099.

-The difference is that if you buy in 2024, by 2028, you would have gained $80,000 in property value.
+The difference here is that if you buy in 2024, by 2028 you would have already gained $80,000 in property value.

-So, the big question is: would you rather gain $80,000 or save $32,872 in four years?
+So the big question is: Would you rather gain $80,000 or save $24,768 in 4 years?

 Conclusion